Dental disease is a common problem in cats. In fact, up to 85% of cats 1 aged 3 years and older suffer from some sort of dental disease.

 Regular veterinary teeth cleaning and oral exams should form the basis of your cat’s overall dental health program.
 Once you have selected the most suitable dental home care products for your cat with the help of your veterinarian, stick to the plan and be consistent.
 Home care dental products are most effective at keeping a cat’s teeth clean when used consistently and in conjunction with regular veterinary oral exams and teeth cleaning.

 It’s never too late to start taking care of your cat’s teeth.
-Ideally, strategies to keep your cat’s teeth clean should be implanted when your cat is still a kitten.
+Ideally, strategies to keep your cat’s teeth clean should be implemented when your cat is still a kitten.
 Alternatively, start immediately after a veterinary dental cleaning.

 You may also want to read: